apache/carbondata/docs/ddl-of-carbondata.md

     TBLPROPERTIES ('SORT_COLUMNS'='productName,storeCity',
                    'SORT_SCOPE'='NO_SORT')
    ```

    **NOTE:** CarbonData also supports "using carbondata".
 Find example code at [SparkSessionExample](https://github.com/apache/carbondata/blob/master/examples/spark2/src/main/scala/org/apache/carbondata/examples/SparkSessionExample.scala) in the CarbonData repo.

-   - **Table Block Size Configuration**
+   - ##### Table Block Size Configuration

-     This property is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB.
+     This command is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB.

      ```
      TBLPROPERTIES ('TABLE_BLOCKSIZE'='512')
      ```
      **NOTE:** 512 or 512M both are accepted.

-   - **Table Blocklet Size Configuration**

-     This property is for setting blocklet size of this table, the default value is 64 MB.

-     ```
-     TBLPROPERTIES ('TABLE_BLOCKLET_SIZE'='32')
-     ```

-   - **Table Compaction Configuration**
+   - ##### Table Compaction Configuration

      These properties are table level compaction configurations, if not specified, system level configurations in carbon.properties will be used.
      Following are 5 configurations: